michaelloughnane/bitcamp-devops-6-course/responses/09_workflow-completed.md

 **What about all the extra logic?**

 You're right!
 We added some expression logic to the workflow that will only add an issue to the project board, if it contains the `bug` label at the time of creation.
-Let's see if our logic works as intended!
+Let's see if your logic works as intended!